rdrnt/tps-calls/README.md

 ## UI

 - Information (what the project is, what does it do, etc)
+- Add Creator information (i.e link to Github page, Email, etc)
 - Ward Overlay (When the wards change)
 - Animation on first load
+- Color code incidents
+- Geofencing (if an incident happens within _x_ km the user will receive a push notifcation)

 ## Core

 - Ability to download/cache map of the GTA
 - Improve map performance
+- Store incidents since the start of project (Maybe)

 ## Other